 The best way to spot these pests is by checking your plants regularly.
 These bugs will live on and feed off of your plants.
-They won’t just fly around your plant and visit; they will take up residence, make themselves at home, lay eggs, and slowly destroy your little plant baby.
-If you are growing an organic garden pests are unavoidable, but the good news is that you can do a few things proactively to help keep the pests to a minimum.
+They won’t just fly around your plant and visit; they will take up residence, make themselves at home, lay eggs, and slowly destroy the plant.

 Which Insects are Beneficial?

 - Pollinators: Such as honeybees, native bees, and butterflies.
-These bugs do not actually attack the pests, but they are still very important to your garden.
+These bugs are very important to your garden.
 Once your plants flower, they will pollinate or fertilize them.
 This helps food-producing plants to be more productive.
-And if you want to save seeds from your plants, you need these little guys.

 - Predators: Such as ladybugs, hoverflies, and lacewings.
 These bugs will eat garden pests.
 For example, ladybugs love to eat aphids and so do their larvae.
 Yummy!